engingulek/ICTMDBViewKit/README.md

 # ICTMDBViewKit

-Bu ICTMDB uygulamasının modülleri için bir view kit dir.
+This is a view kit for the modules of the ICTMDB application.
-İçerisinde extensionlar, view factory leri ve localizble bulunmaktadir.
+It contains extensions, view factories, and localizables.
 Main APP:
 https://github.com/engingulek/ICTMDBApp